Amended by ULA ballot on March 20, 2022

 The Recording Secretary shall keep accurate and complete minutes of all Executive Committee, Board, and annual conference business meetings.
 These minutes shall be distributed as directed by the President.

-K. Utah State Library (USL) Liaison
+The Utah State Library Division Liaison shall:

 - Attend ULA and USL board meetings and report the activities of each organization.